-Figure 8.135 Read PPB Lock Bit Sequence In SPI Mode
+Figure 8.127 Read PPB Lock Bit Sequence In SPI Mode

-8.59 WRITE PPB LOCK BIT OPERATION (WRPLB, A6h)
+8.58 WRITE PPB LOCK BIT OPERATION (WRPLB, A6h)

-The Write PPB Lock Bit (WRPLB) command only clears the PPB Lock (PPBLK) bit to "0" in the Persistent Protection mode.
+The Write PPB Lock Bit (WRPLB) command clears the PPB Lock (PPBLK) bit to zero.
 Before the WRPLB command can be accepted by the device, a Write Enable (WREN) command must be issued and decoded by the device, which sets the Write Enable Latch (WEL) in the Status Register to enable any write operations.